uma-email/poc/README.md

 ### Identity federation scenario

 This scenario allows to use multiple authoritative identity providers with a single authorization service.
-The client is governed by the resource owner's respective authority.
+The client falls under the governance of the resource owner's respective authority.

 ![Scenario-1](./images/authority-boundaries-scenario-1.svg)

 ### Federated authorization scenario

 The federated authorization scenario shows the use of a single authoritative identity provider with multiple authorization services.
-The client is governed by the requesting party's respective authority.
+The client falls under the governance of the requesting party's respective authority.

 ![Scenario-2](./images/authority-boundaries-scenario-2.svg)

 ### Combined federation scenario

 As the name suggests, this scenario allows to use multiple authoritative identity providers with multiple authorization services.
-The client is governed by a third-party authority.
+The client falls under the governance of a third-party authority.

 ![Scenario-3](./images/authority-boundaries-scenario-3.svg)